LXQt

 LXQt is a free and open source lightweight desktop environment.
 It was formed from the merger of the LXDE and Razor-qt projects.

-Like its GTK predecessor LXDE, LXQt does not ship or develop its own window manager, instead LXQt lets the user decide which (supported) window manager they want to use.
-Linux distributions commonly default LXQt to Openbox or Xfwm4 or KWin.
+Like its GTK predecessor LXDE, LXQt does not ship or develop its own window manager; instead, LXQt lets the user decide which (supported) window manager they want to use.
+Linux distributions commonly default LXQt to Openbox, Xfwm4, or KWin.